 - stakeholder engagement with medical directors of several GP practices.

 This is not intended to be either exhaustive or mandatory.
 The final decision needs to be taken in context so choices/omissions can be professionally justifiable, and appropriately risk assessed.

 Suggested list of emergency drugs for GP practices

-The list of medicines below is not exhaustive or mandatory, we expect practices to use this as a baseline.
-Practices should be able to show they had considered the risk in relation to decisions made taking into account their local context including emergency medicines which may be used in remote triage first approaches.
-Any assessment of risk should include the reasons why a particular medicine on the suggested list is not required.
+The list of medicines below is not exhaustive or mandatory.
+We expect practices to use this as a baseline.
+Practices should be able to show they have considered the risk and local context when deciding which medicines to stock, including emergency medicines which may be used in remote triage first approaches.
+Any assessment of risk should include the reasons why a particular medicine on the suggested list is not required or a substitute used.
 This should be kept under review.

 |Adrenaline for injection||Anaphylaxis or acute angio-oedema|

 |Antiemetic – for example cyclizine, ondansetron, metoclopramide or prochlorperazine||Nausea and vomiting|